wetzler/Learn/Class 2 - Analytics for Hackers/README.md

 Exercise 4
 ==========

-1. Write at least two tweets including links to Hackbright.
+1. Write a tweet that links to Hackbright.

 2. The links should include at least two query string parameters:
        - twitter handle sending the tweet
        - text of the tweet

-3. Tweet the links and click them!
+3. Tweet the link and click it!

 4. Checkout Hackbright’s Google Analytics to confirm the pageviews with your params are there!

+5. What are some drawbacks to using query string params?

 Exercise 5
 ==========